askomics/flaskomics/docs/abstraction.md

-AskOmics *Abstraction* is a set of RDF triples who describes the data.
+During integration of TSV/CSV, GFF and BED files, AskOmics create RDF triples that describe the data.
+This set of triple are called *Abstraction*. *Abstraction* is a set of RDF triples who describes the data.
 This triples define *Entities*, *Attributes* and *Relations*.
 Abstraction is used to build the *Query builder*.

-Abstraction is automatically generated during integration of CSV/TSV, GFF or BED files.
-For RDF integration, Abstraction have to be manually written and add to the input file.
+Raw RDF can be integrated into AskOmics.
+In this case, abstraction have to be built manually.
+The following documentation explain how to write an AskOmics abstraction in turtle format.

 # Prefixes